Alternative Dispute Resolution (ADR) Directive and repeal of the Online Dispute Resolution (ODR)

 The European legislation on out-of-court consumer redress (the ADR Directive and the ODR Regulation) was adopted in 2013.
 The ADR Directive establishes a general framework for consumer redress, obliging Member States to ensure that consumers can submit their disputes to ADR entities, and can resolve disputes fairly, quickly and affordably.
 The ODR Regulation was adopted for the purpose of establishing the European Online Dispute Resolution Platform (the ODR Platform) where consumers and traders could refer their disputes over online purchases to ADR entities.

-On 17 October 2023, the Commission adopted a proposal to review the ADR framework by means of:
+On 30 December 2025, the Commission adopted a directive replacing the ODR regulation by means of:

 - A legislative proposal amending the current ADR Directive